Updated for June 2018

 No 1: The Electric Blanket and Duvet

 I’ve always taken my own duvet and bed linen but had never thought about Rachel’s suggestion of an electric blanket.
-Realising that I won’t be going to bed until the temperatures are at their lowest, it makes sense.
+Realising what the British weather can throw at us at the beginning of Summer, it makes sense.

 No 2: A Halogen Heater